 And as for above, if you are after a painless closet purge because you have way too many clothes, make life easy for yourself.
 You may think about keeping a few things to try and sell online.
 But you will enjoy your clutter free bedroom a lot quicker if you choose to just take them to your local donation point.

 9. Try Clothes On

-After the obvious stuff, THIS is the secret, I reckon to knowing what clothes to keep and what clothes to purge…
+After the obvious stuff, THIS is the secret to decluttering clothes by knowing what clothes to keep and what clothes to get rid of.

 By trying on your clothes, especially the ones you don’t wear often, you will get a sense of whether its a piece of clothing you LOVE or one you don’t.

 Of course, you want to keep what you love to wear and get rid of anything you don’t.
-Exception is those super ugly brown shirts that some guy in head office chose as uniform in your workplace.
+Exception is those super ugly brown shirts that some guy in head office chose as work uniform.